neelsmith/latin102/docs/weeks-at-a-glance/index.md

 ## Week at a glance: Mar.
+20 - Mar.
+24

+- **Friday, Mar.
+24**: extended office hours today from 12:00-2:30.
+- **Friday, Mar.
+24**: please prepare today's assignment in writing.
+We'll go over it in class.
+- [Translation 1](./assignments/translation1/):  submit to Canvas by Friday, March 3.
+Deadline for revisions: March 20.
+- [Composition 1](./assignments/composition1/):  submit to Canvas by class, Wednesday, March 15.
+Deadline for revisions: March 24.  **Please include your name on the PDF.**

+We look at ways of expressing *purpose* in Latin:

+- a prepositional phrase: *in* + an accusative object
+- a subordinate clause: *ut* + subjunctive
+- the gerundive: *ad* + gerundive
+## Week at a glance: Mar.
 13 - Mar.
 17

 We complete the first set of portfolio assignments, and introduce a new mood:  the imperative.